- We advise you to exercise normal security precautions in Malaysia overall.

 - The kidnapping threat is highest in the area between the towns of Sandakan and Tawau due to its proximity to the Sulu archipelago in the southern Philippines.
 There are recent indications that extremists may be in the advanced stages of planning to kidnap foreigners from locations in this vicinity.

-- On 15 November 2013, two foreign tourists were attacked in their room at the Sipadan Pom Pom Resort, off the coast of eastern Sabah.
-A male tourist was murdered in the attack and his wife was kidnapped.
-This incident highlights the ongoing risk of violent crime, including kidnapping, in eastern Sabah by groups based in the southern Philippines.
+- On 2 April 2014, a foreign tourist and a local employee were kidnapped from the Singamata Reef Resort in eastern Sabah.
+On 15 November 2013, two foreign tourists were attacked in their room at the Sipadan Pom Pom Resort, off the coast of eastern Sabah.
+A male tourist was murdered in the attack and his wife was kidnapped and held captive for many months.
+These incidents highlight the ongoing risk of violent crime, including kidnapping, in eastern Sabah by groups based in the southern Philippines.

 - Smoke haze across some parts of Malaysia including Kuala Lumpur is usual from June to October.
 When haze levels are high the Malaysian authorities recommend limiting outdoor activity.
 See under Health for further information.